Lost dog that traveled nearly 100 miles to Omaha now back home in Sioux City

 Somewhere, it had a home.

 Unlike many other lost pets, this dog would have happy outcome.
-She would be caught, and her tag would lead her home to Sioux City, Iowa.
+She would be caught, and her tag would lead her back home to Sioux City.

 Ivy, a black Lab/pit bull mix, had traveled nearly 100 miles over 23 days, including during the worst cold to hit the area in some 25 years.